 The results of this case study indicate that the QuSFISEforFU and its coding system provide a promising tool for assessing growth in the dialogue career counseling.
 In this case, the client showed an evolution across a number of important dimensions in particular of her work life, as reflected in a comparison of the narrative before and after the “Constructing my Future Purposeful Life” intervention.

 From the analysis, it emerged that Monica presented changes in narratives in terms of different categories of the QuSFISEforFU Coding System.
 She showed a change from “Decisional disinterest” to “Decisional involvement in examining own SSIF to design own life” (Category 1).
 It is possible to recognize a decisional disinterest in the fact that before intervention Monica stated that she had not a dream.
 Instead after the intervention, that permits a reflection on her different life and work roles, she has the possibility to reflect on her Subjective Identity Forms System (SIFS) and to understand that in this moment of her life her role as worker has a central position in her system.
 Monica showed a change from “Unawareness” to “Identification” (Category 2).
 In fact before the intervention she do not know how to improve her professional situation and she has thus not a clear self-awareness.
 After the intervention she identified the central role of work in her life and she realized that her work is fundamental for her realization only if permitting to obtain something that it is really useful for others.
 Monica presented also a change from “Rigidity” to “Openness about how realize him/her self” (Category 4).
-At the beginning of the intervention she saw only internal obstacles instead after the intervention she realized that she has internal resources to realize her identified aspired SIF relative to have a management role in her organization to do something really useful for other people.
-Furthermore Monica showed a change from “Simple vision” to “Expert vision” (Openness to complexity) in constructing new chapter of own life” (Category 5).
+At the beginning of the intervention she saw only internal obstacles.
+After the intervention Monica realized that she has internal resources to realize her identified aspired SIF relative to have a management role in her organization to do something really useful for other people.
+Furthermore, Monica showed a change from “Simple vision” to “Expert vision” (Openness to complexity) in constructing new chapter of own life” (Category 5).
 Before the intervention she recognized only her professional experience as a resource to face this challenging period of her working life.
 After the intervention she recognized that she has many resources such as her professional competences, her curiosity for the future, her good relationships with her colleagues.
-Above all she started from the analysis of the complexity of her current work situation to understand the importance for her to have a role in the reorganization of services and interventions for clients to offer a concrete contribution to help them and the society as a whole.
+Above all, she started from the analysis of the complexity of her current work situation to understand the importance for her to have a role in the reorganization of services and interventions for clients to offer a concrete contribution to help them and the society as a whole.
 Monica showed also a change from “Openness to complexity” to “Acceptance of change” (Category 6).
 At the beginning of intervention she recognized and she is stimulating by the complexity of her current working situation and after the intervention she is be able to project her future in short, medium and long terms projecting different aspired SIFs in the future.
 Finally Monica presented a change from “acceptance of change” to think about “Challenges as opportunities” (Category 7).
 Before the interventions she considered her working role only in relation to the issue of change in her organization and after the intervention she was able to identify the current changing situation as an opportunity for the development of her professional Self.